JvstinNgvyen/dsMovie/README.md

 ## Methods

 Tools:
-- NumPy, SciPy, Pandas, and Scikit-learn for data analysis and inference
+- NumPy, Pandas, and Scikit-learn for data analysis and inference
 - Streamlit (st) for web app design
 - GitHub for version control
 - Sublime as text editor